MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-cloud-protection-microsoft-defender-antivirus.md

 **Platforms**
 - Windows

 [Cloud protection in Microsoft Defender Antivirus](cloud-protection-microsoft-defender-antivirus.md) delivers accurate, real-time, and intelligent protection.
-Cloud protection should be enabled by default; however, you can configure cloud protection to suit your organization's needs.
+Cloud protection should be enabled by default.

+ [!NOTE]
+> [Tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md) helps keep cloud protection and other security settings from being changed.
+As a result, when tamper protection is enabled, any changes made to [tamper-protected settings](/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection#what-happens-when-tamper-protection-is-turned-on) are ignored.
+If you must make changes to a device and those changes are blocked by tamper protection, we recommend using [troubleshooting mode](/microsoft-365/security/defender-endpoint/enable-troubleshooting-mode) to temporarily disable tamper protection on the device.
+Note that after troubleshooting mode ends, any changes made to tamper-protected settings are reverted to their configured state.

 ## Why cloud protection should be turned on